yahiafarghaly/autoOpenCV_Installation/README.md

 ./setopenCV.sh git

 # if you have already the opencv official repo  +  opencv_contrib repo
-(I assume you put this script beside the opencv_latest directory.)
+(I assume you put this script beside the opencv_latest directory)

 ./setopenCV opencv_latest/opencv